Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 What Is Erb’s Palsy?

-Erb’s Palsy is the most common kind of birth injury, and it affects the nerves around a newborn’s shoulder, arm, and hand.
+Erb’s palsy is the most common kind of birth injury, and it affects the nerves around a newborn’s shoulder, arm, and hand.
 It’s often caused by medical negligence during delivery, especially when excessive force is used or when the baby’s shoulder gets stuck behind the mother’s pelvic bone.

 These kinds of injuries are generally caused by forceps and vacuum extraction tools, which are used when the baby is stuck or has a hard time moving through the birth canal.
-Erb’s Palsy affects around 2 in every 1000 live births in the United States and can cause weakness or paralysis, difficulty mastering motor skills, and developmental milestone delays.
+Erb’s Palsy affects around two in every 1000 live births in the United States and can cause weakness or paralysis, difficulty mastering motor skills, and developmental milestone delays.

 With one of the highest rates of medical malpractice in the country, Louisiana saw 192 cases per every 100,000 residents in 2022, and as of 2023, the state had paid out over $620 million in claims.